metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 function harvest(address yieldPass, bytes calldata harvestData) external returns (uint256);
 ```

-`harvest()` can be called periodically to harvest the yield tokens for
+`harvest()` is called periodically to harvest the yield tokens for productive
-productive NFTs in escrow with the yield adapter, making the yield available
+NFTs in escrow with the yield adapter, making the yield available for claiming
-for claiming by yield pass token holders at expiry.
+by yield pass token holders at expiry.

 ```mermaid
 sequenceDiagram